mnieber/dodo-commands/doc/how-it-works.rst

     source ~/projects/FooBar/dodo_commands/env/bin/activate

-This has the effect that running ``dodo`` will now find the project-specific script, rather than the "system" dodo script.
+This has the effect that running ``dodo`` will now find the project-specific dodo script, rather than the "system" dodo script.
 You can now run commands against the activated project with:

 .. code-block:: bash